The Amplituhedron BCFW Triangulation: Structure of BCFW Cells

 \begin{proof}[Proof of Corollaries~\ref{cor:generation_left},~\ref{cor:generation_right} and~\ref{cor:generation_top}] For all three claims, we consider a sequence of matrix operations that constructs the BCFW cell $S$ of~$D$.
 This sequence splits into a prefix that constructs the BCFW cell $S'$ of~$D'$, and a suffix that only contains operations in the given ranges.
 Thus, by applying the prefix of the sequence we obtain~$S$, and then we generate $S'$ from~$S$ as required.

 For Corollary~\ref{cor:generation_left} we use Algorithm~\ref{construct-matrix}.
-This algorithm scans the diagram~$D$ right to left, such that all heads and tails and markers in~$D'$ are handled before those not in~$D'$.
+This algorithm scans the diagram~$D$ right to left, such that all starts, ends, and markers in~$D'$ are handled before those not in~$D'$.
 Hence, if we stop it at the right moment, then we have ran the algorithm for~$D'$ and have generated~$S'$.
 The exact ranges for the remaining operations are straightforward to verify from the details of the algorithm.

 Corollary~\ref{cor:generation_right} is shown similarly using Algorithm~\ref{rightwards-algorithm}, which handles top chords from left to right, each one together with its descendants.
 Hence it first generates~$S'$, and then $S$ by a sequence of operations in the given ranges.
 For later reference, we mention additional properties of this sequence in case of a single top chord $(i, i+1, j, j + 1)$ in $\mathcal{C}\setminus\mathcal{C}'$.
 It starts with $\pre$ operations followed by $x_{j+1} \circ x_j \circ y_{i+1} \circ \inc_j$.
 Afterwards, there are no $y_{j \mi 1}$ or $y_j$, and only in the case $i=m-1$ there is one~$y_{m-1}$.